Movie-Social/movie-social/README.md

     <li><a href="#tools-used">Tools Used</a></li>
     <li><a href="#stretch-tech">Stretch Techs</a></li>
     <li><a href="#accessibility">Accessibility</a></li>
-    <li><a href="#future-additions-🔮">Future Additions</a></li>
+    <li><a href="#future-additions 🔮">Future Additions</a></li>
     <li><a href="#contributor">Contributor</a></li>
   </ol>
 </details>

 ## About the project
 Solo fullstack application built with Next.js.
-As a frontend engineer it had been frustrating for me to be so dependent on the open source APIs available....
+As a frontend engineer it has been frustrating for me to be completely dependent on the open source APIs available.

 ## [Deployed Application]()